debbie-herridge/hawksbill-heroes/README.md

 ##### Users

- - Users can view their previous orders in their dashboard
+ - Users can view their previous orders in their dashboard and leave reviews.
- - View their current personal details their dashboard
+ - View their current personal details their dashboard including their total donation payments.
  - Users can view all the turtles on the database in the turtles homepage.

 ##### Owners

-Owners can view all previous orders in their dashboard
+Owners can view all previous orders in their dashboard.

 #### Update

 ##### Users

-Users can update their personal details either by their dashboard or the drop down navigation bar
+Users can update their personal details either by their dashboard or the drop down navigation bar.

 ##### Owners